Topics Map > Instructional Technology > Top Hat

 - Ask students at each table to agree on an answer for the table.

-- Direct one student to respond for the table.
+- Direct one student to respond to the table.

 - Review the responses in class.